 This is an opinion editorial from Shinobi, a self-taught teacher in the bitcoin space and tech-oriented bitcoin podcast host.

 This is a guest post by Shinobi.
-The opinions expressed are solely their own and do not necessarily reflect the views of BTC Inc. or . reflect the thoughts of bitcoin magazine,
+The opinions expressed are solely their own and do not necessarily represent those of BTC Inc. or . reflect the thoughts of bitcoin magazine,